Financial Support for Students Aged 24+

 Can you apply more than once?

-Yes, once a you have completed your course you will be eligible to apply for more 24+ Advanced Learning Loans, for different qualifications, (up to a total of four loans) to help you progress in your studies.
+Yes, once a you have completed your course you will be eligible to apply for more 24+ Advanced Learning Loans, for different qualification types, (up to a total of four loans) to help you progress in your studies.

 How do you pay the loan back?